morgansuh/medicine-tracker/README.md

 # medication_tracker
 keep track of what medication you are taking along with side effects

+### to set up:
+1. npm install
+2. npm run serve
+3. npm run build
+4. npm run lint

 ### medicine icons created by Freepik - Flaticon

-### to set up:
-npm install
-npm run serve
-npm run build
-npm run lint